Sean Hughes (comedian): Death

 Hughes died in 2017, aged 51, from cirrhosis.
 He had been admitted to Whittington Hospital in North London, the same hospital in which he was born.

 A funeral service was held at St Pancras and Islington Cemetery.
 After eulogies to his memory, extracts of Hughes' poetry were recited, and recorded music from the Smiths and Lily Allen was played.
 His body was cremated and a wake was held in a nearby pub.

+Hughes left his £4million estate to the homeless charity Shelter.
+However, due to uncertainties surrounding the wording in Hughes' will which was made without legal assistance, it required intervention from the High Court.
+The drawn-out legal issue of which lasted nearly 10 years.
+In March 2026, a judge ruled that Hughes' properties should be given to charity.
+In a statement his family said they were "immensely proud" of Sean, adding that: "As Sean’s family, we are delighted to confirm his bequest to Shelter.
+Sean was a great and generous comedian."